tessakelly/json-typescript-generator/README.md

 }
 ```

-Generating type interfaces like this can be a useful starting point when working with complex JSON objects in Typescript such as large API responses.
+Generating type interfaces like this can be a useful starting point when working with complex JSON objects in TypeScript such as large API responses.

 ---